 J. Scott Brubacher, bass

-Scott, originally from London, Ontario, completed a BMus in Theory and Composition and a MMus degree in Composition at the University of Western Ontario.
+Originally from London, Ontario, Scott completed a BMus in Theory and Composition and a MMus degree in Composition at the University of Western Ontario.
 Since moving to Toronto in 2006, he completed a Doctor of Musical Arts degree in Composition, studying with Gary Kulesha.
-This is Scott’s 4th season with Exultate.
-When not singing, Scott likes to drink craft beer, travel the world, pet his cat, cook, garden, and read.
+When not singing or composing, Scott likes to drink craft beer, travel the world, pet his cat, cook, garden, and read.
 During the day he works in administration for a charitable foundation.

 Thomas Burton, tenor

-Raised in Wolfville, Nova Scotia, tenor Thomas Burton is a multi-faceted musician new to the Toronto area.
-He is active as a conductor and performer and holds degrees from McGill University and the University of Michigan in trombone performance and choral conducting, respectively.
-Thomas currently serves as Director of Music at Munn's United Church in Oakville and as Apprentice Conductor of the Oakville Choirs for Children and Youth.
-When not making music, Thomas enjoys cooking, running, and meeting cute dogs.
-He is thrilled to join Exultate for their 2019-20 season!
+Raised in Wolfville, Nova Scotia, tenor Thomas Burton is a multi-faceted musician active in the Toronto area.
+Thomas currently serves as Artistic Director of Durham’s RESOUND Choir, Director of Music at Munn’s United Church in Oakville, and as an Assistant Conductor with the Oakville Choir for Children and Youth.
+He holds degrees in Trombone Performance and Choral Conducting from McGill University and the University of Michigan, respectively.
+When not making music, Thomas enjoys cooking, cycling, and meeting cute dogs!

 Valeska Cabrera, alto

 Valeska, originally from Melipilla in Chile, has sung in choirs since childhood.
 When she was studying for her undergraduate studies in musicology and choral conducting, Valeska led the Alonso de Ercilla School Choir and founded the Camerata Vocal de Melipilla in her home city.
-Currently, Valeska is studying for a master’s degree in Choral Conducting at the University of Toronto and is joining Exultate for her 1st season.
-When not singing, Valeska is usually studying something for her masters or practicing yoga and pilates.
+Currently, Valeska is completing post-doctoral research at the University of Toronto, focused on choral pedagogies involving teaching music through choral singing by two distinguished Ontario children’s choirs.
+Valeska also conducts the Agora Ibero-American Choir that she founded in Toronto in 2019.

 Elaine Choi, alto